nrkn/js13k-2018/README.md

 ## Story

-Our hero starts in a little house
+### Who is the player?

+The player is some kind of ranger

+### Where is here

+An island

+### Why are they here?

+They were sent to investigate the disappearance of the previous ranger

+The previous ranger was killed by monsters - a monster outbreak is happening on the island

+They need to find out what happened and return

+Their boat gets sunk and the computer in the ranger hut is *offline*

+They need to scavenge/craft the components needed to get the computer working to find out what happened and send a message for help

+### Gameplay

+Player arrives on a boat - while en route they get their brief:

+'We lost contact with RANGER - investigate'

+When they arrive, monsters attack and sink boat - player can only just fend off monsters and get to hut and safety

+On way to hut they find RANGER - dead

+There is a house for the ranger on the island

-The house has a bed, shower, food machine and computer terminal
+The house has a bed, shower, replicator and computer terminal

 The player can bump the computer to interact with it

-It serves to explain the story to the player and control the food machine
+It serves to explain the story to the player and control the replicator

-The food machine works like a star trek replicator

-The computer is broken and some of its functions are *offline* - the player will need to find several components to get it fully working
+The computer is broken and most of its functions are *offline* - the player will need to find several components to get it fully working

-The player needs food to survive - with the computer not working properly the food machine is running in emergency backup mode and can only provide enough food for the player to travel a short distance from their home before they need to go home and get food again
+The player needs food to survive - with the computer not working properly the replicator is running in emergency backup mode and can only provide enough food for the player to travel a short distance from their home before they need to go home and get food again

-Their first task is to explore the area around their home and find a component to fix the computer, so they can get the food machine running properly and get enough food to explore further afield, and find more of the components the computer needs
+Their first task is to explore the area around their home and find a component to fix the computer, so they can get the replicator running properly and get enough food to explore further afield, and find more of the components the computer needs

-- who is the player?
-- why are they here?
-- what do they want, once the immediate problems with computer are solved?
+They gradually unlock messages etc on computer from RANGER explaining what happened, ability to craft better items, ability to finally send a message for help

 ## Engine